CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_1.01.md

 3.5.Ti=Rulemaking

-3.5.sec=Within 180 days after enactment of this Act, the Commission shall promulgate regulations under 5 U.S.C. § 553 to establish the minimum requirements for Privacy Review Boards to qualify for Commission approval, forms and procedures for submission of applications for approval, and a process for review and revocation of such approval.
+3.5.sec=Within 180 days after enactment of {this_Act}, the Commission shall promulgate regulations under 5 U.S.C. § 553 to establish the minimum requirements for Privacy Review Boards to qualify for Commission approval, forms and procedures for submission of applications for approval, and a process for review and revocation of such approval.
 When promulgating regulations under this subsection, the Commission shall consider, among other factors: the range of evaluation processes suitable for {covered_entities} of various sizes, experiences, and resources; the range of evaluation processes suitable for the privacy risks posed by various types of {personal_data}; the costs and benefits of levels of independence and expertise; the costs and benefits of levels of transparency and confidentiality; the importance of mitigating privacy risks; the importance of expedient determinations; and whether differing requirements are appropriate for Boards that are internal or external to {covered_entities}.
 Within 90 days of receipt, following public comment, the Commission shall approve or deny an application for Privacy Review Board approval, and explain in writing the reasons for any denial.

 3.6.Ti=Appeals